reiver/reiver-fediverse-archetypes/README.md

 ### Problems

 * worried that others might judge them as being **not smart enough** (i.e., looking **dumb**), or **not creative enough**, etc

 ---

+## Columnist

+A **Columnist** (also sometimes called a **jounalist** or a **reporter**) is someone who writes regularly for a newspaper or magazine.

+### Wants

+* wants to follow others who create content that they can covertly turn into an article to post to a newspaper or magazine (usually without giving credit to the person they copied)

+## Problems

+* they are under a lot of pressure to create articles for newspapers or magazines quickly, which doesn't give them any time to understand or investigate the topic they are writing about
+* articles they write usually have serious errors and factual inaccuracies

+---